Youth justice team privacy notice

 - Not to be subject to automated decision-making including profiling

-The Youth Offending Team are legally processing your data under the requirements of the Crime and Disorder Act 1998 and the Offender Management Act 2007.
+The Youth Justice Service are legally processing your data under the requirements of the Crime and Disorder Act 1998 and the Offender Management Act 2007.
 As such there is no legal right to refuse processing as we are legitimately required to do so by UK law.

 Information about how to submit a Subject Access Request can be found here (enter URL)